Senior Nutrition Education

 Ozarks Food Harvest

-Founded in 1983, Ozarks Food Harvest (OFH) is the only food bank in southwest Missouri, serving more than 300 nonprofit hunger relief organizations across 28 Ozarks counties.
-The Food Bank reaches more than 155,000 individuals and distributes 8.5 million pounds of food annually—made possible due to its Network of charities and direct-relief programs such as the Weekend Backpack Program™, After-School Food Program, and the Mobile Food Pantry™ program.
+Founded in 1983, Ozarks Food Harvest (OFH) is the only food bank in southwest Missouri, serving more than 270 hunger relief organizations across 28 Ozarks counties.
+The Food Bank reaches more than 90,000 individuals monthly and distributes 23 million pounds of food annually—made possible by its Network of charities and direct relief programs such as the Weekend Backpack Program™After-School Food Program, and the Mobile Food Pantry™ program.

 The Food Bank